modularml/mojo/proposals/stdlib-extensions.md

   of questions are left unanswered, even legitimate ones.
-- As external contributors can't see internal pull requests, they cannot anticipate conflicts, or even worse, they can recode a pull request which is already opened internally.
+- As external contributors can't see internal pull requests, they cannot anticipate conflicts, or even worse, they can re-do a pull request which is already opened internally.

 We can really say that while the contribution process works, it is quite far from perfect and